-Fig. 9.
-Correspondence ratio of algorithms for viewpoint change of $-45^{\circ}$ to $45^{\circ}$ .
-In general, pw-pmat performs better across all scales, producing higher correspondence ratios than the other algorithms.
+Fig. 11.
+Correspondence ratio of algorithms for viewpoint change of -45° to 45° using 5 nn.
+Generally, pw-pmat and pw-pmatsc perform better across all scales at large viewpoint changes, producing higher correspondence ratios than the other algorithms.

-Fig. 10.
-Average number of correct correspondences per test view for viewpoint change of $-45^{\circ}$ to $45^{\circ}$ .
-In general, pw-pmat produces more correct correspondences compared to other algorithms. pw-pmatsc produces the largest number of correct correspondences due to the additional resampling stage.
+Fig. 12.
+Average number of correct correspondences per test view for viewpoint change of -45° to 45° using 5 nn.
+In general, pw-pmat produces more correct correspondences as compared to the other algorithms.
+This suggests that the proposed framework is able to remove outliers effectively, while retaining a large number of correct correspondences without having to rely on the estimated orientation and scale of interest points.